-One of the biggest advantages of offering high school students the opportunity to dual enroll (take community college level classes during high school) is the fact it closes the college affordability gap.
-Most public school districts who have partnered with their local community college to offer dual enrollment (DE) classes and are also covering the cost of these classes, including all fees and books.
+One of the biggest advantages of offering high school students the opportunity to dual enroll (take community college-level classes during high school) is the fact that it closes the college affordability gap.
+Most public school districts who have partnered with their local community college to offer dual enrollment (DE) classes are also covering the cost of these classes, including all fees and books.

-Many students who would otherwise never be able to afford college classes of any type, can in many districts complete their first two years of college tuition free thanks to DE opportunities.
-And in a growing number of states, those two year degrees are 100% transferable to all of that state’s public universities.
+Many students who would otherwise not be able to afford college classes of any type, can in many districts complete their first two years of college tuition-free thanks to DE opportunities.
+And in a growing number of states, those two year degrees are 100% transferable to that state’s public universities.
 This can potentially save students thousands of dollars, and help keep them out of student loan debt.

 Students who dual enroll in community college classes are also more likely to continue on with their college education compared with those who don’t.
 According to a Columbia University study, 88 percent of dual enrollment students continued onto college after high school, and most earned a degree.
 Getting even a small head start during high school can have a huge impact on a student’s future educational choices.

 Montana has one of the fastest-growing dual enrollment environments in the country right now, the positive effects of which educators are eager to gloat about.
 Amy Williams, dual enrollment manager for the commissioner of higher education for the state of Montana, states that dual enrolled students do better than their peers when it comes to staying in college after the first year — 80 percent, compared to 68 percent for those who didn’t take dual-credit classes.